Webcomic: Level 30 Psychiatry

 - Hire Expectations: After mistaking an ad-placing for part of the Job System, Black Mage and White Mage join the hospital staff.

-- Accessory Wearing Pokemon: Chansey and Audino wear Nurse's hats when on the job and Audino wears a night cap to go to sleep.
+- Accessory Wearing Pokemon: Chansey and Audino wear nurse's hats, and Gardevoir's alter-ego wears glasses.
+Audino also wears a night cap and a ribbon at various points, both in hospital colors.

 - Action Bomb: As a Creeper shows us, it's not a lot of fun when you have a nervous disposition.